-Vidal – Peire Vidal of Toulouse (approx. 1175 - 1215 (Chaytor 71).
-Provençal troubadour that in honour of his love for the lady Loba de Penautier, wandered the woods wearing the fur of a wolf.
+Vidal – Peire Vidal of Toulouse (approx. 1175 - 1215, Chaytor 71).
+Provençal troubadour that in honour of his love for the lady Loba (she-wolf) de Penautier, wandered the woods wearing the fur of a wolf.
 He was attacked by hunters and barely escaped with his life.
 Loba and her husband nursed him back to health and made him welcome at their court.
 See also “Piere Vidal Old” (Exultations, 1909).
 Chabaneau.
 Piere Vidal Old.

 Pergusa –Lake near Enna in Sicily where Hades abducted Persephone.

 of greatest depth, not far from Henna's walls,

 long since called Pergus; and the songs of swans,

 a fringe of trees, encircling as a wreath